 4 reasons to send a Veterans Day email message

-Veterans Day is celebrated annually on November 11, after Halloween and before Thanksgiving in the fall email newsletter calendar.
-It’s a good opportunity to get emotive and build branding.
+Veterans Day is celebrated annually on November 11, after Halloween and before Thanksgiving, in the fall email newsletter calendar.
+It’s a great opportunity to create emotional, brand-building content.
 Here’s why you should send a Veterans Day email:

 1. Most Americans celebrate veterans